 - Use a fresh lemon and a zester to get lots of fresh lemon zest for this recipe.

-- To easily separate the coconut cream and the coconut water in these cans, place the can in the fridge for a couple of hours (or days) before using.
+- To easily separate the cream and the water in the can of coconut milk, place the can in the fridge for a couple of hours (or days) before opening it.
 Then the cream will go to the top of the can and you can easily scoop the coconut cream off the top.

 Easy Lemon Chia Pudding